Raise3D/Reprap-Raise3D-E2-Series/README.md

 ### Instructions under windows
 =================================================================

-1. Download and install the gcc cross-compiler:
+1.Download and install the gcc cross-compiler:
-You need version 2018-q2-update.
-You can download an installer for this version from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
+You need version 2018-q2-update.You can download an installer for this version from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.

 2.Download and install Eclipse IDE for C/C++ Developers version 2018-09, from http://www.eclipse.org/downloads/eclipse-packages/.
 You do not need the Arduino add-on.